Managing Clusters and Databases

 - select the region (it will not be possible to change it after creation);

-- select database engine version (it will not be possible to change it after creation);
+- select the DBMS version (it will not be possible to change it after creation);

 - select node configuration;